Yousefx10/HTML-App-Inventor/project/notes.md

 <summary>Notes For BUGS</summary>

-- The shortcut : Alt+S Alt+R Alt+B NOT WORKING ON THE FIRST TIME AFTER CLICKING ON THE ICONS ITSELF.
+- SOLVED: because when focus on the iframe it calls unknowed function : The shortcut : Alt+S Alt+R Alt+B NOT WORKING ON THE FIRST TIME AFTER CLICKING ON THE ICONS ITSELF.

 - empty note.